AnaFilipaMartelo/Project3/README.md

 Next, run the following code to calculate technical indicators (slow SMA, fast SMA, EMA, RSI) for each ticker and build a Linear Regression machine learning model.
 Calculate regression metrics to evaluate the model's performance.

-When plotting the actual vs. predicted values for the Linear Regression model, you observe a close alignment between the data points and the regression line, indicating strong predictive accuracy.
+When plotting the actual vs. predicted values for the Linear Regression model, we observe a close alignment between the data points and the regression line, indicating strong predictive accuracy.

 <img src="Images/AMT_Actual_Predicted_lr.png" alt= "AMT Atual vs Predicted Close Price- Linear Regression Model" width="800" height="400">